Date Joined: January 25, 2012

 As a retired English professor, I love to read anything from great literature and poetry to popular best seller novels, especially those writers who develop characters in depth such as Wally Lamb.
 I also love Nora Roberts and similar chic lit--English profs are not ALL snobs about what they read!
 I also love some popular mysteries as long as nothing too gross or frightening is happening.
 It's solving the puzzle/mystery and character development I enjoy.

 One of my favorite poets is Gerard Manley Hopkins--I just love his sprung rhythm, alliteration, depth of meaning--which is hard to figure out, admittedly.
 But the sound of his poetry, the metaphors, symbolism,and condensation are fabulous.
 The meaning is a word puzzle to be figured out.
 Wordsworth and Keats are probably my most favorite poets.

 To Kill a Mockingbird, The Lovely Bones, Cider House Rules, I Know This Much is True, and all others by Wally Lamb, The Immortal Life of Henrietta Slack, F. Scott Fitzgerald's books and short stories, The Kite Runner,--I'll add more as I remember them later.
 I read all of the time--never without a book--or 2 or 3--in process!

 I also love children's literature.
-I grew up on a farm near a small Nebraska town (360 pop.) and was deprived of children's lit until I discovered it with my own children!
+I grew up on a farm near a small NE Nebraska town (360 pop.) and was deprived of children's lit until I discovered it with my own children!
 I love the old classics: Margaret Wise Brown, Robert McCloskey, etc. and Eric Carle, and many, many others.
 I'm enjoying them now with our "grandchildren"--see above.
 I am collecting my favorite children's literature and biographies of children's lit. authors.